wagerfield/onno/docs/api.md

 The key difference between the `variant` and `style` functions is that `styleKeys` cannot be passed as an option to the `variant` function.
 Internally the `variant` function calls the `style` function with the provided `options` while overriding `styleKeys` to `null`.

 This functionality is useful for providing a place in your `theme` for grouping styles.
-Common use cases for this would be components and styles that are used in combination with one another like background and foreground colors, typographic sets or button variant styles.
+Common use cases for this would be styles that are commonly used in combination with one another like background and foreground colors, typographic compositions or button variant styles.
 For example:

 ```jsx
 import styled from "styled-components"